ShankarKarajanagi18/Landmine_Soft_website/README.md

-# 🚀 Landmine Soft — Official Company Website
+# Landmine Soft — Official Company Website

 A modern, professional, and fully responsive website for **Landmine Soft**, a full-service software engineering studio.
 Built as part of the Frontend Developer Internship Assignment (LMS-S3-01598).

 ---

-## 🌐 Live Preview

-Open `index.html` directly in a browser — no server required.

----

-## 📋 Project Overview
+##  Project Overview

 This website is designed to reflect a real-world IT/Software company with a **startup + enterprise-level quality** UI/UX.
 The design aesthetic is **dark tech-luxury** — sophisticated, modern, and memorable.